-KNOW all by these presents that (Here insert full name and address or legal title of of Contractor) as Principal, hereinafter called Contractor, and(Bor nding Company) a corporation duly organized under the laws of the state of , a Surety, (State Organized) hereinafter called Surety, are held and firmly bound unto the \underline{A} nniston Housing Authority, as Obligee, in the amount of Dollars (\$), for the payment whereof Contractor and S urety bind themselves, their heirs, executors, administrators, successors, and assigns, jointly and severally, firmly by these presents.
-WHEREAS, Contractor has by written agreement dated , 2022, entered into a contract with the Anniston Housing Authority for Modifications for Tinsley Manor, Anniston, Alabama in accordance with drawings and specifications prepared by TDA Architects, LLC, 125 West Columbus Street, Dadeville AL 36853, which contract is by reference made a part hereof, and is hereinafter referred to as the Contract.
+Know all by these presents that (Here insert full name and address or legal title of Contractor) as Principal, hereinafter called Contractor, and (Bonding Company) a corporation duly organized under the laws of the state of, a Surety, (State Organized) hereinafter called Surety, are held and firmly bound unto the Anniston Housing Authority, as (Housing Authority) Obligee, in the amount of Dollars Obligee, in the amount of Dollars (Here insert a sum equal to the contract price) (\$), for the payment whereof Contractor and Surety bind themselves, their heirs, executors, administrators, successors, and assigns, jointly and severally, firmly by these presents.
+WHEREAS, Contractor has by written agreement dated, 2025, entered into a contract with the Anniston Housing Authority for Exterior Door Replacement for Norwood Apartments.
+(Describe project and insert project number) in accordance with drawings and specifications prepared by TDA Architects, LLC., 125 West Columbus St., Dadeville, AL 36853, which contract is by reference made a part hereof, and is hereinafter referred to as the Contract.
 Now, therefore, the condition of this obligation is such that, if Contractor shall promptly and faithfully perform said Contract then this obligation shall be null and void; otherwise it shall remain in full force and effect.
-The Surety hereby waives notice of any such alteration of extension of time made by the Anniston Housing Authority, and its obligation is not affected by any such alteration or extension provided the same is within the scope of the Contract.
-Whenever Contractor shall be, and is declared by, the Anniston Housing Authority, to be in default under the Contract, the Anniston Housing Authority, having performed the Anniston Housing Authority.

-obligations thereunder, the Surety may promptly remedy the default or shall promptly:

-- 1) Complete the Contract in accordance with its terms and conditions; or - 2) Obtain a bid or bids for completing the Contract in accordance with its terms and conditions, and upon determination by the Anniston Housing Authority, and the Surety jointly of the lowest responsive, responsible bidder, arrange for a Contract between such bidder and the Anniston Housing Authority, and make available as work progresses (even though there should be a default or succession of defaults under the contract or contracts of completion arranged under this paragraph) sufficient funds to pay the cost of completion less the balance of the contract price; but not exceeding, including other costs and damages for which the Surety may be liable hereunder, the amount set forth in the first paragraph hereof.
-The term, "balance of the contract price," as used in this paragraph, shall mean the total amount payable by the Anniston Housing Authority, to Contractor under the Contract and any amendments thereunto, less the amount property paid the Anniston Housing Authority by the Contractor.
-No right of action shall accrue on this bond to or for the use of any person or corporation other than the Anniston Housing Authority successors of the Anniston Housing Authority.
+The Surety hereby waives notice of any such alteration of extension of time made by the Anniston Housing Authority , and its obligation is not affected by any such alteration or (Housing Authority) extension provided the same is within the scope of the Contract.
+Whenever Contractor shall be, and is declared by, the Anniston Housing Authority , to be in default under the Contract, the (Housing Authority) Anniston Housing Authority , having performed the Anniston Housing Authority .
+(Housing Authority) (Housing Authority) obligations thereunder, the Surety may promptly remedy the default or shall promptly: Complete the Contract in accordance with its terms and conditions; or and upon determination by the Anniston Housing Authority, and the Surety jointly of the (Housing Authority) lowest responsive, responsible bidder, arrange for a Contract between such bidder and the Anniston Housing Authority, and make available as work progresses (even though (Housing Authority) there should be a default or succession of defaults under the contract or contracts of completion arranged under this paragraph) sufficient funds to pay the cost of completion less the balance of the contract price; but not exceeding, including other costs and damages for which the Surety may be liable hereunder, the amount set forth in the first paragraph hereof.
+The term, "balance of the contract price," as used in this paragraph, shall mean the total amount payable by the Anniston Housing Authority, to Contractor under the (Housing Authority) Contract and any amendments thereunto, less the amount property paid the Anniston (Housing Authority) Housing Authority by the Contractor.
+No right of action shall accrue on this bond to or for the use of any person or corporation other than the Anniston Housing Authority (Housing Authority) successors of the Anniston Housing Authority .
+(Housing Authority)